ProjectWaves24/ISIC_TypesMaterial/README.md

-The data are copied from
+Directory contains Matlab code for generation of dielectric properties (dielectric permittivity and conductivity) for images from ISIC dataset.

-https://challenge2020.isic-archive.com/
+The data for testing are copied from https://challenge2020.isic-archive.com/

 Download DICOM Corrected* (6.7GB)